 What one considers to be key indicators for school readiness may vary greatly among parents, school districts, and states.
-Head Start defines school readiness as children possessing the skills, knowledge, and attitudes necessary for success in school and later life learning.
-In 2007, Child Trends Data Bank's report Early School Readiness: Indicators on Children and Youth emphasized that school readiness is a multi-dimensional concept and that children who enter school with early skills, such as basic knowledge of math and reading, are more likely than their peers to experience later academic success, attain high levels of education, and secure employment.^{xi} The National Education Goals Panel conceptualizes school readiness in five dimensions: physical well-being and motor development, social and emotional development, approaches to learning, language development (including early literacy), and cognition and general knowledge.^{xi} Table 3 below summarizes a few key indicators that in a broader definition contribute to children's school readiness.
-The trends seen in the period 2008-2012 point to the challenges children face today and in the future.
+Head Start defined school readiness as children possessing the skills, knowledge, and attitudes necessary for success in school and later life learning.
+In 2007, Child Trends Data Bank wrote a report entitled Early School Readiness: Indicators on Children and Youth.
+This report emphasized that school readiness is a multi-dimensional concept and that children who enter school with early skills, such as basic knowledge of math and reading, are more likely than their peers to experience later academic success, attain high levels of education, and secure employment11.
+The National Education Goals Panel conceptualizes school readiness in five dimensions: physical well-being and motor development, social and emotional development, approaches to learning, language development (including early literacy), and cognition and general knowledge11.
+Table 3 below summarizes a few key indicators that in a broader definition have an effect on children's school readiness.
+The trends seen in the period 2008-2012 point to the challenges children face today and quite possibly in the future.